juaninatali/90sDiaryViewer/README.md

 npm run generate-entries
 ```

 The project relies on Tailwind CSS's default sans-serif fonts.
-A custom `poppins`
-font family is declared in `tailwind.config.js` and expects a CSS variable
-`--font-poppins` if you wish to load your own font.
-The app does not currently
+The app does not currently use `next/font`.
-use `next/font`.

 ## Learn More